mieko/cult/README.md

 Cult may be what you're looking for if:

-  * You like the transparency of shell-script setup but have outgrown it, and it's turning into a tangled mess
+  * You like the transparency of shell-script setup but have outgrown it, and it's turning into a tangled mess.
+You can create a more structured tangled mess with Cult.
-  * "Configuration Management Systems" and "Known Configuration State" stuff rubs you the wrong way
+  * "Configuration Management Systems" and "Known Configuration State" stuff rubs you the wrong way.
-  * You're not worried about abstracting away Unix, as if you'll be deploying on a herd of Amigas next year
+  * You're not worried about abstracting away Unix, as if you'll be deploying on a herd of Amigas next year.
-  * You're not looking to find a cloud-hosted meta-script to effectively `apt-get -y install nginx`
+  * You're not looking to find a cloud-hosted meta-script to effectively `apt-get -y install nginx`.
   * You have no ceremony around spinning up and killing servers.
-Cult can manage real metal, but its default mindset is: if you fuck up too bad, you can spin up a fresh instance
+Cult can manage real metal, but its default mindset is: if you fuck up too bad, you can spin up a fresh instance.
   * When you think of a forward migration, the first thing that comes to mind is `#!...`
   * You don't get why you need more than a working SSH to configure a server,